doctea/usb_midi_clocker/README.md

   - momentary overwrite mode that cuts notes
 - CV to MIDI CC
   - Allow CV input to be mapped to CC outputs
+  - Only CraftSynth currently has Parameters
+  - Working 1V/oct input that can be routed to MIDI outputs; some latency though

 ### Behaviours